 Firefox is blocking cookies and other methods for persistently storing a unique identifier in the browser from a list of domains known to track users.
-This means tracking services like Google Analytics and Facebook Pixel will still be able to see where you go on the web and what you do, but they can’t associate that data with a persistent identifier in the browser; which in turn can be linked to your Google or Facebook accounts.
+This means tracking services like Google Analytics and Facebook Pixel will still be able to see where you go on the web and what you do.
+However, they can’t associate that data with a persistent identifier in the browser; which in turn can be linked to your Google or Facebook accounts.

 Google Analytics is everywhere including on Mozilla’s own websites!
 You’ll see notices about Firefox blocking cookies from Google Analytics if you pull up Firefox’s developer tools while visiting just about any Mozilla web property.
 Google Analytics tracking codes are even injected into copies of Firefox you download from the Mozilla website.

 Publishers relying on Google Analytics probably won’t notice many changes.
 The number of unique visitors and the visitor-retention tracking (days between a unique visitor’s visits) will probably stop working, but other than that things will remain mostly the same.

 I’ve been using Google Analytics with data retention settings as low as they can go and privacy settings as high as they could go.
 Completely coincidentally, I’d pulled the Analytics script from Ctrl blog just a few hours before Firefox 67 was released.
 I’ve never been happy handing data about my visitors over to Google.

 Lately, I’ve also realized that I could build my privacy-by-default analytics platform that won’t store any personal data that had a lower impact on page performance than Google Analytics.
 My replacement system even handles key metrics like time-on-page better than Google.
 I’ll write more about my Google Analytics replacement in the future.